This is what you call: “really loving where you live.”

 Now I can see how you’d refuse to trade away your property if you were offered a lame exchange or unfair compensation.
 But crazily enough, some have even passed on some incredible offers that would have traded their tiny trailers and shacks for a cool million dollars.
 In this case, NO amount is enough.

-Check out this situation in a “down-market relic of old Florida” called Briny Breezes.
+Now let’s move on from China to somewhere local.
+There’s a situation in a “down-market relic of old Florida” called Briny Breezes.
 It’s a self-governed mobile home community smack dab in the midst of a glorious setting of luxury homes and condominiums.
 A mere couple of years ago, these oceanfront properties basking in subtropical weather were going for $150,000 a pop.
 Today, developers are asking these trailer residents to sell off their homes for millions of dollars.

 I find the residents here both lucky and absolutely insane.
 Insane if they don’t take the offer.
 And I’ll tell you why, since every story has a context.

-When you’re faced with delusional developers with dollars in their eyes who are willing to fork out $1.5 million for something you bought for $150,000 — well that’s pretty much a lightning strike or a lottery jackpot.
+When you’re faced with delusional developers with dollars in their eyes (e.g. Oceanland.com) who are willing to fork out $1.5 million for something you bought for $150,000 — well that’s pretty much a lightning strike or a lottery jackpot.
 Take it.

 When you bought your house for $37,500 nine years ago and you’re now 47 years old with empty pockets, a million dollars is sweet.
 Take it.